MiRoDS/MiRoDS.github.io/project4.md

 There are a number of questions for which the analysis should give answers or at least some hints.

 * Question 1: How can the data be prepared so that outbreaks in different countries can be visualized?
-* Question 2: What could be a measure to compare the intensities of the outbreaks?
+* Question 2: What could be a measure to compare the spreading rates of the outbreaks?
 * Question 3: What are the effects of the initial situation in the different countries on the outbreak intensity?
 * Question 4: Is it possible to come up with a measured value to compare the effectiveness of measures against the disease?
 * Question 5: What are the effects of the different measures to contain the disease?